Novaras/2.3-Test/README.md

 ### Authors

-2.3 Test is 99.9% Fear (Novaras), however it builds on the main 2.3 Players Patch mod.
+2.3 Test is 99.9% Fear/Novaras (except the maps), however it builds on the main 2.3 Players Patch mod.
 As such, all credits there should be considered credits here.

+The maps which come bundled with the mod were mostly made by various community members many years ago, and some are direct ports of maps made for HW2 classic.
+Most maps come with their own authorship information either in the map file or displayed on the map thumbnail.